yuwei2010/PocketFlow/docs/llm.md

 ---
 layout: default
 title: "LLM Integration"
-nav_order: 3
+nav_order: 2
 ---

 # LLM Wrappers

-For your LLM app, implement a wrapper function to call LLMs yourself.
-You can ask an assistant like ChatGPT or Claude to implement it.
-For instance, asking ChatGPT to "implement a `call_llm` function that takes a prompt and returns the LLM response" gives:
+We **don't** provide built-in wrapper LLM wrappers.
+Instead, please implement your own, for example by asking an assistant like ChatGPT or Claude.
+If you ask ChatGPT to "implement a `call_llm` function that takes a prompt and returns the LLM response," you shall get something like:

 ```python
 def call_llm(prompt):